 I’ve often heard Parisians say that there’s not much going on in the 14th arrondissement.
-I always beg to differ, with this bar as my opening argument.
+But that is definitely changing, and this bar would be my opening argument.

 At the beginning of the evening, the mismatched theatre seats, miniature ercol-style chairs and colourful plastic stools sit poised, waiting to be fought over amidst the natter of long overdue catch-ups and first dates.